Polyvagal Theory – Part 2

 ORANGE LIGHT • Danger

 If we feel threatened in any way, this state engages the more primitive part of our mammalian brain: the Fight or Flight response of the Sympathetic Nervous System (SNS); activating the body to fight or run away from the perceived threat.
+Another way of sayng that is our Confrontation or Avoidance response.
 Designed by evolution to mobilize us into immediate action, it down-regulates all non-essential body functions such as the digestive and reproductive systems.
 And diverts the blood flow out to the big muscle groups in the neck and shoulders to fight, and to the low back, butt and legs to take flight.

 This is meant to be an instant response to an imminent threat.
 Unfortunately, we are using the same response that served us well in the jungle to meet our modern world challenges.
 The problem is that we often don’t feel like we can act, so the SNS is continuously engaged in a frustrated Flight or Flight pattern.
 The body holds a standing tension in the upper body when social, moral, ethical constraints keep us from fighting back because it’s our boss, a client or family member.
 We hold on to the flight response in our low back, psoas, butt and leg tension when we can’t run away from our problems.